 Lure fishing, especially dropshotting, is now very popular, and is undoubtedly very effective.
 It enables a lot of water to be covered by the roving angler.

 CAUGHT A BIG FISH OR GOT SOME NEWS?
 You could star in Angler’s Mail in print and online – email pix and details exclusively to: firstname.lastname@example.org

-The best weekly print magazine, Angler’s Mail, can be delivered to you every single week.
+The best weekly print magazine, Angler’s Mail, can be delivered to you of a friend or family member… every single week.